 How much can I get from a Zantac lawsuit?

-Ranitidine HCl, sold under the brand name Zantac among others, is a medication of the antihistamine type.
-Ranitidine is used in the treatment of acid reflux disease (GERD), peptic ulcer disease, duodenal ulcer, and H. pylori infection, among others.
+Ranitidine hydrochloride HCl, sold under the brand name Zantac and generic versions, is a medication of the antihistamine type.
+Ranitidine is used to treat acid reflux disease (GERD), excessive stomach acid, peptic ulcer disease, digestive tract disease, duodenal ulcer, and H. pylori infection.

 How long do I have to file a Zantac cancer claim?